opf/openproject/README.md

 # openproject-gitlab-integration
-OpenProject module for integration with Gitlab
+OpenProject module for integration with Gitlab (latest release tested is 13.9.3)

 This plugin is based on the current plugin to integrate Github with OpenProject (https://docs.openproject.org/system-admin-guide/github-integration).